 This $5.8 million project will support efforts to increase revenues and reduce opportunities for corruption in tax and customs administration and catalyze more private funding for infrastructure through two activities:

 To improve the efficiency of tax and customs administration and increase the Government of Guatemala’s resources, the first activity supports the government’s institutional reform efforts by:

 - reducing the rate of rejected audit cases,

 - using risk management to facilitate clearance of low-risk cargo and compliant traders at ports of entry,

-- implement a post-clearance audit program for customs, and
+- implementing a post-clearance audit program for customs, and

-- improve control of the physical movement of people and cargo.
+- improving control of the physical movement of people and cargo.

 To improve the government’s ability to access private capital for infrastructure projects and help preserve public resources for social services, such as education, the second activity supports the government’s efforts to implement and promote transparency in public-private partnerships by: